 - Always type the essay unless you are told not to

 - Have someone else review and proofread your essay before submitting it.
-Take advantage of NECC’s Tutoring Center [link to tutoring center] for help.
+Take advantage of NECC’s Tutoring Center for help.

 What Should You Write About?

 - How you anticipate the school you are transferring to will help you achieve your goals